code4romania/taskforce-fe-components/README.md

 This project is built by amazing volunteers and you can be one of them!
 Here's a list of ways in [which you can contribute to this project](.github/CONTRIBUTING.md).

-You can also list any pending features and planned improvements for the project here.

 ## Built With

 ### Programming languages